algolia/docsearch/packages/docsearch-types/README.md

 # DocSearch Types

-This packages contains all the necessary TypeScript definitions to create a DocSearch experience.
+This packages contains all the TypeScript definitions to create a DocSearch experience.